 But while people are getting used to eating great ramen, making it at home is still a stretch.
 Preparing a tonkotsu broth takes at least a day—add to that finding the right noodles and preparing the toppings, and you've got a serious project on your hands.
 But it's worth the effort for a bowl of rich, creamy, hearty ramen.
 If you're ready to give it a try, we've rounded up our favorite recipes for classic (and not-so-classic) broths and flavorful toppings like marinated eggs and braised pork.
 And if you're feeling especially ambitious, we have a thorough guide to making fantastic ramen noodles at home, whether you want something similar to commercial ramen, a more advanced version, a lower hydration recipe, or one that uses AP flour.

-For my money, the king of all ramen broths is rich, creamy tonkotsu.
+For our money, the king of all ramen broths is rich, creamy tonkotsu.
 We make it by simmering pork trotters, chicken backs, and pork fat back for hours and hours until their collagen is extracted and turns to gelatin.
 We chop the pork fat into tiny pieces to add to the finished soup, as if it wouldn't be porky enough anyway.

 Hailing from Hokkaido, miso ramen is one of the newer varieties of the dish.
 Our recipe starts out with the same intense process as our tonkotsu broth, but we also add nutty red miso and salty soy sauce.
 To top the ramen, we like to simmer pork shoulder in the broth, shred it, and crisp it up in a pan carnitas-style.